Philosophy of Friedrich Nietzsche: Overview

 The will to power however extends far beyond just the human realm, as a universal doctrine, being at the basis of the whole cosmos, down to a chemical level: he posits every force as having a drive to expand and subdue those outside it, up until it meets a greater or equal force capable of halting it, with reality itself being nothing more than a struggle for power, stating that "life simply is will to power".

 Décadence

 Nietzsche describes the weakening of the will to power using the term décadence, and believes this weakening to be the cause of pessimism (hatred of life, as opposed to the love of life typical of strong wills), laziness, ressentiment, lack of ambition, preference for reason over instinct and petty hedonism; the will to power still persists but expresses itself in an unhealthy way and, notably, is unable to appreciate struggle, and thus to appreciate life (which is itself nothing but a constant struggle).
-Nietzsche believes décadence to be mainly determined by physiological factors such as the cross-breeding of incompatible races or classes, an unsuitable climate or various undected diseases.
+Nietzsche believes décadence to be mainly determined by physiological factors such as the cross-breeding of incompatible races or classes, an unsuitable climate or various undetected diseases.